Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 - The contact us page allows the user to communicate with the studio.
 - The page allows the user to send a message to the studio which will be replied to.
-- Alternatively, the user has the address and telephone contacts of the studio to be be able to visit or call.
+- Alternatively, the user has the address and telephone contacts of the studio to be able to visit or call.
 <br>
 <br>